In direct dialogue – The most frequently asked questions from Amazon sellers

 The next step: Refund, but how?

 First of all, the seller must be able to prove that the damage was caused by Amazon.
-Gathering the reports needed for this is already too time-consuming for many sellers.
+Finding the reports needed for this is already too time-consuming for many sellers.
 Especially for refunds of minor amounts, one is reluctant to invest the time to sift through the many available reports to find those that are relevant for their own refund.

 In our webinars, we noticed that many sellers have not yet heard of the software solutions that specialize in exactly this process, and therefore always claimed their refunds manually – provided that the refund amount was worth it for them.
 This led to many small amounts accumulating that were not reclaimed due to time constraints.
 Thus, there was a lack of knowledge about companies like SELLERLOGIC, which offer an automated solution like Lost & Found that can carry out these processes in no time.

-With Lost & Found, obtain refunds in no time
+With Lost & Found obtain refunds in no time

 Error identification up to 18 months in the past